SLATS methodology

 Due to these changes to the SLATS methodology, previous SLATS reporting up to and including the 2017–18 SLATS report is not comparable with any reporting after that date.

-Peer-reviewed science
+Peer-reviewed science and continuous improvement

 The current SLATS methodology and program enhancements were the subject of a comprehensive independent peer review in 2021.
 The review was led by CSIRO and included experts in remote sensing, ecology, and natural resource management.